Budgeting can be an effective way to help take control of your finances, and a spreadsheet can help make the process simpler and more organized.

 - Savings: Emergency fund, retirement, travel fund

 Tailor these categories to your needs.
-For instance, if you're a student, you might add "tuition" or "textbooks" as expense categories.
-You might also decide to categorize your budget differently, such as based on needs, wants and savings.
+For instance, if you’re a student, you might add tuition or textbooks as expense categories.
+You might also decide to organize your budget differently, for instance, with categories based on needs, wants and savings.
 When you’re all set, add these categories to your spreadsheet.

 Based on your income, decide how much you want to spend per month in each category and how much you want to put toward your goals.